 Types of rectal prolapse.
 A. Midsagittal view of the internal, hidden, or occult prolapse.
 B. Midsagittal view of the incomplete, mucosal, or partial prolapse.
 C. Posterior view of the incomplete, mucosal, or partial prolapse.
 D. Midsagittal view of the complete prolapse or procidentia.
 E. Posterior view of the complete prolapse or procidentia.

 If the condition progresses, it leads to the protrusion of part or all layers of the rectum through the anal orifice.
 If only the mucosa is prolapsed, it is classified as an incomplete prolapse (Figures 87-2B and 87-2C).
-Synonyms include mucosal prolapse and ...
+Synonyms include mucosal prolapse and partial prolapse. ...